monikasarik/Rust-Programming/README.md

 Machine Learning (with growing libraries and support)

 Rust provides scalar types like integers (i8, u8, etc.), floating-point numbers (f32, f64), booleans (bool), and characters (char).
 It also includes compound types such as tuples, arrays, and vectors (Vec).
 The &str type is an immutable string slice, while String is a growable, heap-allocated string.
 Additionally, Rust has the Option type for values that may or may not be present (Some or None).

+🧠✨ Memory Management and Ownership in Rust

+One of Rust’s superpowers is how it handles memory safety without a garbage collector.
+Unlike C/C++ (which can suffer from dangling pointers) or Java/Python (which rely on sometimes unpredictable garbage collectors), Rust introduces a unique concept called Ownership.

+🔐 Ownership is Rust’s philosophy for managing memory safely and efficiently at compile time, with no runtime overhead.

+Here are the 3 core rules of Ownership:

+1️⃣ Each value in Rust has a variable that’s its owner 2️⃣ There can only be one owner at a time
+3️⃣ When the owner goes out of scope, the value is dropped (memory is freed automatically)

+🔥 This eliminates common issues like:

+Dangling pointers

+Double frees

+Memory leaks

+Rust enforces strict rules at compile time, ensuring safety without sacrificing performance.
+No GC, no surprises — just predictable, fast, and safe memory handling.